wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 ## Why Should I Care?

-State management.
-If you've done frontend development, you've probably dealt with it in the past.
-Have you ever juggled four different mutually exclusive boolean properties on an object?
-What about trying to figure out if your application is loading, in an error state, or everything is peachy keen?

-What sounds easy at first can spiral out of control as your application grows, and refactoring can be very tricky.
-Tagged unions are no silver bullet, but they're a powerful tool to have in your toolbelt.
+Redux.
+MobX.
+XState.
+Vuex.
+RxJS.
+State management is hard, and developers are always looking for a tool to help them.
+Tagged unions are a programming pattern that you can use with immutable state libraries, or even by itself.
+Tagged unions make it simple to visualize all the states your application can be in, and make it difficult to access the wrong data at the wrong time.

 Note: Tagged unions are also called "algebraic data types" or "enums" in different programming languages.
-I'm going to use the term "tagged unions" because I think it's the easier to understand.
+I'm going to use the term "tagged unions" because I think it's easier to understand.

 ## What Are They?